michaelcale/books/books/go/0080-slices/010-creating-slices.md

 Title: Create a slice
 Id: 4807
 ---
-Slices are the typical way go programmers store lists of data.
+Slices are the typical way Go programmers store lists of data.

 To declare a slice variable use the `[]Type` syntax.